imeleges/REMA_Dubai/README.md

 ### Content

-In this Dataset, we have information on **4800+** apartments available for rent with different parameters like:
+In this Dataset, we have information for **4800+** apartments available for rent in Downtown Dubai and DIFC areas in August 2022 and having different parameters like:
-*price, address, beds, baths, area-sqft, description-title, description, reference-no, date-added, balcony-size-sqft, parking, building-info-name, building-info-floors, building-info-year, building-info-area-sqft, furnishing, features-amenities*.
+*price, address, number of bedrooms, area in sqft, description, building info, amenities, etc.*

 <p align="center">
 	<img src="https://github.com/imeleges/REMA_Dubai/blob/main/img/dataframe.png?raw=true">